-The ratio of dissipation (by respiration) of reduced carbon by all the organisms of an ecosystem (Rs{E}) to the gross productivity of reduced carbon of the ecosystem (GP) (times 100) we can loosely term the ecosystem efficiency:
+The ratio of dissipation (by respiration) of reduced carbon by all the organisms of an ecosystem (Rs_F) to the gross productivity of reduced carbon of the ecosystem (GP) (times 100) we can loosely term the ecosystem efficiency:

-$(\underline{Rs}{\underline{E}}/GP)$ 100 = ecosystem efficiency ference between the rate of production of reduced carbon by the ecosystem and the rate of loss by respiration is equal to the net ecosystem productivity (NEP) and it is this last quantity of carbon which can be preserved in the sediments.
+$(\underline{\text{Rs}}{\underline{E}}/\text{GP})$ 100 = ecosystem efficiency

+This concept is suggested by Lindeman's (1942) development of the concept of ecological efficiency carried to the ecosystem level and Wetzel's (1975) emphasis on the role of detritus.
+The difference between the rate of production of reduced carbon by the ecosystem and the rate of loss by respiration is equal to the net ecosystem productivity (NEP) and it is this last quantity of carbon which can be preserved in the sediments.